weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 (Total Elapsed Time: 1.832s, using Z3)
 ```

+These two properties state that for a fixed, dummy CIPHk and S of
+length 3 semiblocks, `WStep` and `WStep'` are inverses, and also `W`
+and `W'` are inverses.
 Here are the definitions of these properties:

 ```
 property WStepInvProp ARs t =